 The Company's accounts receivable are primarily due from trade customers.
 Credit is extended based on evaluation of customers' financial condition and, generally, collateral is not required.
 Accounts receivable payment terms vary and are stated in the financial statements at amounts due from customers net of an allowance for doubtful accounts.
-Accounts outstanding longer than the payment terms are considered past due.
+The Company adopted ASU 2016-13 in the first quarter of 2023.
+There was no material impact on the results of operation.
 The Company determines its allowance by considering a number of factors, including the length of time trade accounts receivable are past due, the Company's previous loss history, the customer's current ability to pay its obligation to the Company, and the condition of the general economy and the industry as a whole.
 The Company writes off accounts receivable when they become uncollectible, and payments subsequently received on such receivables previously written off are credited to bad debt expense.